mcnole25/expression-generator/README.md

+**IMPORTANT NOTE: This program is deprecated.
+A tool has already been made to generate addition & multiplication in Fun With Numbers, within the "Console Tools" program.
+This repository will only be kept up here for archive reasons.**

 How many ways can you add & multiply 3 numbers to equal n?

 If n were equal to, say, 8, then we get 11 possibilities.